Christopher de Hamel

 Christopher Francis Rivers de Hamel (born 20 November 1950) is a British academic librarian and expert on mediaeval manuscripts.
 He is a Fellow of Corpus Christi College, Cambridge, and former Fellow Librarian of the Parker Library.
 His book Meetings with Remarkable Manuscripts is the winner of the Duff Cooper Prize for 2016 and the Wolfson History Prize for 2017.

 Early life and education

 Christopher de Hamel was born on 20 November 1950 in London, England.
+His mother was the New Zealand children's book writer Joan de Hamel, and his father, Francis de Hamel, a physician.
 At the age of four he moved with his parents to New Zealand, where he was educated at King's High School, Dunedin, and graduated with an honours degree in history from the University of Otago.

 He was subsequently awarded a Doctor of Philosophy (DPhil) degree by Oxford University for his research on 12th-century Bible commentaries.
 His thesis was titled "The production and circulation of glossed books of the Bible in the twelfth and early thirteenth centuries".
 He has been awarded honorary Doctorates of Letters from the University of Otago and from St. John's University, Minnesota.